Our Commitment to Enterprise-Grade Security

 Our public AI trust page provides visibility into these ongoing reviews, including monthly results and the standards against which the system is evaluated.
 Those audits cover more than 15 protected classes and related categories, including sex, race and ethnicity, intersectional bias, age, disability, religion, sexual orientation, veteran status, English proficiency, pregnancy status, national origin, criminal history, medical conditions, gender identity, and marital status.
 The latest public audit reflects a sample size of 17,544, which gives these evaluations meaningful scale rather than relying on narrow or lightly tested datasets.

 We also evaluate our system against multiple emerging and established regulatory frameworks.
 Specifically, our bias audit reporting includes checks aligned to New York City Local Law 144, Colorado SB 205, the EU AI Act, and California FEHA.
-That matters because the regulatory environment around AI in hiring is evolving quickly, and we believe companies operating in this category should be proactive rather than waiting for the minimum required standard to catch up.
-Our approach is to build the operating discipline now: frequent audits, transparent reporting, and measurable oversight that can stand up to enterprise scrutiny.
+That matters because the regulatory landscape for AI in hiring is evolving quickly, and we believe responsible operators should get ahead of it rather than wait for the minimum bar to be set.
+Our approach is to build the operating discipline now: frequent audits, transparent reporting, and measurable oversight that can withstand enterprise scrutiny.

 Security Is an Ongoing Practice

-One of the most important realities about security is that it is never finished.
-Strong security is not a milestone a company reaches once.
-It is an ongoing discipline of review, testing, refinement, and investment.
-Threats evolve, systems change, and responsible organizations continue strengthening their posture accordingly.
+One of the most important truths in security is that the work is never finished.
+A strong security posture is not a milestone you reach once.
+It is a continuous discipline of review, testing, refinement, and investment.
+Threats evolve, systems change, and responsible organizations strengthen their posture accordingly.

-At Alex.com, we regularly assess our controls, evaluate opportunities to improve our environment, and refine internal processes as the company grows.
-We believe strong security requires a combination of rigor and humility: rigor in maintaining clear standards, and humility in continually re-evaluating assumptions, identifying areas for improvement, and taking action before issues emerge.
-This mindset is a central part of how we operate.
+At Alex, we routinely assess our controls, evaluate opportunities to improve our environment, and refine internal processes as the company scales.
+We believe effective security requires a combination of rigor and humility: rigor in maintaining clear standards, and humility in continually re-examining assumptions, identifying areas for improvement, and acting before issues emerge.
+This mindset is central to how we operate.

 Our Responsibility to Customers and Candidates

-Our commitment is to continue building a platform that reflects that trust.
+Our commitment is to keep building AI recruiting software worthy of that trust.
 That means maintaining strong security controls, meeting high compliance standards, investing in responsible AI oversight, and continuously strengthening the systems and processes that support our platform.
-It also means communicating carefully and factually about the work we are doing.
-Security should be reflected in operations, not just statements.
+It also means communicating carefully and factually about the work we do.
+Security should be evident in our operations, not just in statements.

 Looking Ahead

-Recent events across the broader technology landscape are a clear reminder that every company entrusted with sensitive data must remain vigilant.
-At Alex.com, we are continuing to invest in the infrastructure, controls, and operating discipline required to meet that responsibility.
+Recent events across the technology landscape are a clear reminder that any organization entrusted with sensitive data must remain vigilant.
+At Alex, we are continuing to invest in the infrastructure, controls, and operating discipline that responsibility demands.